 Using both simultaneously is definitely going to be effective against ich but you may be able to simply treat with malachite green alone.

 For short treatments in quarantine, one could do a quantity of 1.5 mg of malachite green for every liter of water for up to 1 hour (or 6mg of malachite green for every gallon of water).
 Always wear gloves when handling both malachite green and formalin.

 Fish that have dropsy often show signs of swelling or lifting of the scales.
 Their eyes will frequently bulge.
 If you ever notice this, don’t hesitate to separate the infected fish from the others.
-Paying careful attention to your fish in order to notice these symptoms as early as possible means that your fish stand a better chance of surviving.
-Dropsy is curable, even though common understanding of it suggests otherwise.
-It can be cured with one of many of the anti-bacterial products found in pet stores today.
+Paying careful attention to your fish in order to notice these symptoms as early as possible means that your other fish stand a better chance of surviving.

 Tail rot and fin rot are really secondary to the original problem which could be stress or poor water quality that is causing your koi to be immuno-compromised in the first place.
 Once they are weakened then the already-present bacteria can move in a cause physical damage to your koi’s fins.